The Best Ways To Find Great Contact Center Agents

 Listening actively to customers as they explain their concerns pairs well with clear communication skills.
 Listening intently ensures that the agent does not miss out on any vital information throughout the exchange.

-A contact center representative who listens intently reduces the number of tickets needed for individual callers to resolve the problem.
+A contact center representative who listens intently reduces the tickets needed for individual callers to resolve the problem.
 It enables agents to offer suggestions and support for all information available to both parties.

 4. Technical Proficiency